 Barrington Keeps a Hold Rating on Copart (CPRT)

-Barrington analyst Gary Prestopino maintained a Hold rating on Copart (CPRT) today.
-The company’s shares closed last Monday at $103.01, close to its 52-week high of $104.36.
+In a report released today, Gary Prestopino from Barrington maintained a Hold rating on Copart (CPRT).
+The company’s shares closed last Monday at $93.16.

-According to TipRanks.com, Prestopino is a 3-star analyst with an average return of 3.0% and a 51.2% success rate.
-Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Liquidity Services, and Ritchie Bros.
+According to TipRanks.com, Prestopino is a 3-star analyst with an average return of 2.6% and a 50.2% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Liquidity Services, and Cardtronics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Copart with a $95.33 average price target.
+Copart has an analyst consensus of Strong Buy, with a price target consensus of $106.33.

 See today’s analyst top recommended stocks >>